reborg/pomodori/index.markdown

 --------------------

 The project is young but features are added fast.
 Do you want a new feature?
 Please enter it here: [LightHouse](http://reborg.lighthouseapp.com/projects/25822-pomodori/overview) or send your comment to reborg @ reborg.net

-Release 0.4

-This release is mostly maintenance, but I managed too a few other interesting changes.
-Now Pomodori supports internationalization with unicode chars and multiple timezones.
-The installation is now easier: you don't need to install (or know) about MacRuby anymore because it's now embedded in the bundle.
-Here's some additional detail:

-* Removed too short days (below 6 pomodoros) from the total daily average metric
-* Embedded MacRuby in the App, no need to install it as a dependency
-* Support for unicode international characters in Pomodoro descriptions
-* Fixed timestamps to support multiple timezones
-* A few minor bugs
-* Moved ticket support to github only (no more lighthouse)

 Release 0.3